Carl Lawson: Cincinnati Bengals

 Lawson was selected by the Cincinnati Bengals in the fourth round, 116th overall, in the 2017 NFL draft.
 He played in all 16 games with one start, recording 16 tackles and 8.5 sacks.
 His 8.5 sacks finished second on the team behind Geno Atkins' 9.0 and first among all rookies, earning him a spot on the Pro Football Writers of America All-Rookie Team.

 In 2018, Lawson played in eight games before suffering a season-ending torn ACL in Week 8.
 He was placed on injured reserve on November 5, 2018.

 New York Jets

 On March 18, 2021, Lawson signed a three-year, $45 million contract with the New York Jets.

-On August 19, 2021, during a joint practice with the Green Bay Packers, Lawson went down with an apparent left leg injury.
-An MRI later confirmed that Lawson had suffered a ruptured Achilles’ tendon in his left leg, ending his 2021 season.
+On August 19, during a joint practice with the Green Bay Packers, Lawson went down with an apparent left leg injury.
+An MRI later confirmed that Lawson had suffered a ruptured Achilles tendon in his left leg, ending his 2021 season.

+In 2022, he played in all 17 games and although he finished with 7 sacks and 49 quarterback pressures, he was not a consistent pass rush threat as he was with the Bengals.

+In 2023, he struggled to get on the field after suffering a back injury in training camp.
+He appeared in 6 games and was declared inactive in 11 contests, while making 5 tackles and no sacks.

 Dallas Cowboys

 On August 19, 2024, Lawson signed with the Dallas Cowboys.
+He was acquired to provide depth at the defensive end position after Sam Williams was lost for the season with a knee injury suffered early in camp.
 He was released on August 27, and re-signed to the practice squad.
+He did not have a defined role in the defense until both Micah Parsons and DeMarcus Lawrence missed significant time after Week 4.
 He was promoted to the active roster on October 9.
+In the final 13 games he recorded 5 sacks, 30 quarterback pressures, 9 tackles, one pass defensed and one forced fumble.

 Baltimore Ravens

-On October 23, 2025, Lawson signed with the Baltimore Ravens practice squad.
+On October 23, 2025, Lawson signed with the Baltimore Ravens' practice squad.
+He was released by the Ravens on December 9.
+He appeared in one game and had one tackle.